After struggling for the 257th time to close my filing cabinet drawers, I finally broke down.

 What I quickly realized

-I won't lie—this was a very time-consuming project.
+I won’t lie—this was a very time-consuming project (it took almost an entire weekend!).
 Mostly because I had to make decisions about all of my paper clutter, what to keep and what to toss.
 AND how to organize paperwork in the most efficient way!

 But it feels so good to be done with it.